OpenCS-ontology/topical-classifier-elastic/README.md

 - `IDX_NAME` - name of the index.
 The name of the index does not need to be provided via configuration.
 Feel free to set a different name directly in code.

 ---

+## Notebooks

+- `env_setup.ipynb` - this notebook demonstrates how to set-up Docker environment/dependencies and start/stop Docker containers.
+- `loading_data_and_building_index.ipynb` - this notebook shows how to load the OpenCS ontology and build an ES index.
+It assumes that ES host is available.
+- `querying_es.ipynb` - in this notebook we performed our **experiments** with the classification of articles.
+It also serves as a demo for preparing ES queries.
+It assumes that ES is responding and an index is already built.
+- `process_files_batch.ipynb` - in this notebook we showed how to use our solution to perform classification for a batch of input files (see Section `Sample input/output files`) for a given query.
+It assumes that ES is responding and an index is already built.
+---

 ## Documentation